camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 aws iam create-policy --policy-name "BasicEKSPermissions" --policy-document file://policy-eks.json
 ```

 The created policy `BasicEKSPermissions` has to be assigned to a group, a role, or a user to work.
-Conduct the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policy-cli) to find the correct approach for you.
+Consult the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policy-cli) to find the correct approach for you.

-Users can generate access to the AWS EKS cluster via the `AWS CLI`.
+Users can generate access to the Amazon EKS cluster via the `AWS CLI`.

 ```shell
 aws eks --region <region> update-kubeconfig --name <clusterName>